Flexor Tenosynovitis in Early Untreated Rheumatoid Arthritis: What do Ultrasound and MRI Show TC01-TC04

 Aim: To evaluate flexor tenosynovitis in untreated early RA using USG and to compare its findings with that of MRI along with studying distribution of flexor tenosynovitis using both USG and MRI across hand.

-Results: Flexor tenosynovitis was found in 102 (31.8%) of 320 FTS in 22 (55%) of 40 patients on ultrasound compared with 210 (65.6%) of 320 FTS in 32 (80%) of 40 patients on MRI.
+Results: Flexor tenosynovitis was found in 102 (31.8%) of 320 and FTS in 22 (55%) of 40 patients on ultrasound compared with 210 (65.6%) of 320 with Flexor tensosynovitis on MRI.
 FTS were completely normal in control subjects on ultrasound.
 Considering MRI as the gold standard, the sensitivity, specificity, negative and positive predictive values for ultrasound were 0.52, 0.83, 0.69, and 0.70, respectively, for detecting flexor tenosynovitis.
 The most frequently involved FTS on both the modalities were the second and third.

 Conclusion: Both ultrasound and MRI can be used for detection of flexor tenosynovitis in patients with early untreated RA.
 MRI is more sensitive for detecting flexor tenosynovitis for obvious reasons.
 A negative ultrasound scan does not exclude inflammation and an MRI should be considered.
 In developing countries like India, where MRI is limited in availability, ultrasound can become the imaging modality of choice specially to evaluate soft tissue changes in early RA.